ukhsa-collaboration/ena_submission/README.md

 To upload your files to ENA, you will need the following:

 1. A directory which contains all your files.
-If you are uploading fastq files, the files must be in the following format:
+If you are uploading fastq files, the files must be in the following format (see examples in the examples folder):

   SAMPLE_NAME.whatever_you_like.R1.fastq.gz